JakeSSRN/LLM-Wiki/README.md

 **Guidance scale** - The main parameter for Classifier-Free Guidance (CFG).
 1.5 is recommended value.

-**enalty alpha** - Contrastive Search is enabled by setting this to greater than zero and unchecking "do_sample".
+**Penalty alpha** - Contrastive Search is enabled by setting this to greater than zero and unchecking "do_sample".
 It should be used with a low value of top_k, for instance, top_k = 4.

 **Do sample** - When unchecked, sampling is entirely disabled, and greedy decoding is used instead (the most likely token is always picked).